tesselslate/waywall/docs/SETUP.md

 ### GLFW

-The build of GLFW (a too Minecraft uses) that you usually use to play is outdated and doesn't work right with waywall.
+The build of GLFW (a library Minecraft uses) that you usually use to play is outdated and doesn't work right with waywall.
 To get your instances up to a working version of GLFW with patches to make it work correctly, follow these steps:

 Clone the GLFW repository.